gmlewis/ponoko2d/README.markdown

 You may view the SVG output with a browser that supports SVG (tested on Chrome, Opera, Firefox and Safari), or any other SVG user-agent such as Batik Squiggle.

-### Graphics Sketching with SVGo and svgplay ###
+### Graphics Sketching with Ponoko2D and svgplay ###

-Combined with the svgplay command, SVGo can be used to "sketch" with code in a browser.
+Combined with the svgplay command, Ponoko2D can be used to "sketch" with code in a browser.

-To use svgplay and SVGo, first go to a directory with your code, and run:
+To use svgplay and Ponoko2D, first go to a directory with your code, and run:

 	$ svgplay
 	2014/06/25 22:05:28 ☠ ☠ ☠ Warning: this server allows a client connecting to 127.0.0.1:1999 to execute code on this computer ☠ ☠ ☠